 (c) Twenty per cent is based on the county's population at or over fifty-five years of age and at or below two hundred per cent of the federal poverty level as compared statewide in the corresponding categories.

 (d) Ten per cent is based on the county's average unemployment rate as compared to the average unemployment rate for all eligible counties, utilizing figures from ODJFS for the most recently available federal fiscal year (FFY).

 (2) When there is more than a four per cent increase or decrease in the statewide allocation amount, each county's preceding SFY allocation will be increased or decreased by the percentage of change to the statewide allocation amount.

-(E) The CDJFS may utilize the state social services operating allocation as follows:
+(E) The CDJFS may utilize the social services operating allocation as follows:

-(2) As outlined in Section 309.50.20 of Amended Substitute House Bill 153 of the 129th General Assembly, a CDJFS may elect to transfer a portion of its state social services operating allocation to the county's family and children first council via transfer to a flexible funding pool using the codes established by ODJFS for this purpose.
+(2) The CDJFS may elect to transfer a portion of its state social services operating allocation to the county's family and children first council via transfer to a flexible funding pool, as outlined in Section 309.50.20 of Amended Substitute House Bill 153 of the 129th General Assembly, using the codes established by ODJFS for this purpose.

-(1) The CDJFS applies any remaining draws and expenditures to the federal social services allocation as detailed in rule 5101:9-6-12 of the Administrative Code.
+(2) The CDJFS may move excess expenditures to the child, family, and community protective services allocation as detailed in rule 5101:9-6-12.4 of the Administrative Code.

 Promulgated Under: 111.15